LavaMoat/lavamoat.github.io/src/content/docs/reference/glossary.md

 ## Compartment

 Compartments are a mechanism for isolating and providing limited power to programs within a shared realm.
-Compartments are necessary for [Hardened JavaScript][] and are described in the [Compartments Proposal][compartments-proposal-ext].
+Compartments are necessary for [Hardened JavaScript][hardened-javascript] and are described in the [Compartments Proposal][compartments-proposal-ext].

 ## ECMA-262